 There is a growing number of elements for which scientific studies have shown positive effects on plant health — but which are officially considered non-essential and therefore receive little attention in fertilization.

 That is the real question.
 Do we want to fertilize so that the plant is viable — or so that it is healthy?
-And do we want to fertilize so that the human who eats it is viable — or truly healthy?
+And do we want to fertilize so that the person who eats it is viable — or truly healthy?

-Finland today produces the most selenium-rich grain in all of Europe.
+Today, Finland produces the most selenium-rich grain in all of Europe.

-And yet, Finland remains the only EU country with legally mandated selenium fertilization to this day.
+Yet, Finland remains the only EU country with legally mandated selenium fertilization to this day.
 Not a single other country has adopted this simple and scientifically proven measure.

-Their finding: In counties whose drinking water contained little or no lithium, suicide, murder, and rape rates were statistically significantly higher than in counties with higher lithium content in drinking water.
+Their finding: In counties whose drinking water contained little or no lithium, suicide, murder, and rape rates were statistically significantly higher than in counties with higher lithium levels in drinking water.
 Drug offenses related to opium and cocaine also showed a clear inverse correlation with lithium content.

 And yet, lithium is officially considered non-essential.